GreenYoshiX/GreenYoshiX/README.md

 🌱I'm fairly new to the scene and excited to learn.
 I mostly use Python, but am learning other languages as I go.
 All praises be to the Lord our God!

-Yahweh is my shepherd; I shall not want --- Psalm 23:1 (LSB)
+"Yahweh is my shepherd; I shall not want." --- Psalm 23:1 (LSB)

 "In the beginning was the Word, and the Word was with God and the Word was God." --- John 1:1 (KJV)